keigotak/MAXX/README.md

 Gene4   1       205     209     TGGAA   T
 Gene4   1       201     201     A       AT
 ```
 In addition to the six columns, there may be additional columns futher describing the mutation.
-MAXX will ignore any additional columns, however they will be outputed to the mutation index file.
+MAXX will ignore any additional columns, however they will be carried over to the mutation index file.
 ### -f
-The path to the reference genome file, most commonly will be Hg19 or GRCh38 reference genomes.
-MAXX uses this file to obtain the genetic sequence of mutated genes and then alters that sequence based on mutations presented in the mutation list file.
+The path to the reference genome file, most likely will be Hg19 or GRCh38.
+MAXX uses the input reference genome to obtain the genetic sequence of genes presented in the mutation list.
+The obtained gene sequence is then altered to match the gene sequence exhibited by the tumor.
 For MAXX to run properly, the header line for each chromsome within the reference file must be labled as >chr + chromsome.
 For example:
 ```
 >chr1
 ```